lambdaclass/concrete/ROADMAP.md

     also serve as runnable API documentation: every public stdlib type/function gets a tiny positive usage test and, where meaningful, a negative or edge case.
 Public docs should link to or quote those tests rather than carrying stale hand-written examples.
+This is the Zig stdlib lesson adapted to
-Add a gate that fails when a new public stdlib symbol lacks a test/doc example or when a referenced example no longer compiles.
+    Concrete: usage examples should be executable fixtures, not prose that can rot.
+Add a gate that fails when a new public stdlib symbol lacks a test/doc example, when a referenced example no longer compiles, or when a doc claims an evidence class/capability/allocation behavior that the test/report does not produce.
 29a.
 Add a public stdlib API snapshot/diff before the surface freezes.

      Deliverable: `concrete std snapshot --json` (or an equivalent test helper)